-Tom has extensive experience in advising on the best practices to be applied when undertaking economic evaluations.
-Tom has provided advice on these topics in a range of contexts, including: assisting governments assess energy and water efficiency policies; the regulatory investment tests for electricity transmission and distribution ('RIT-T' & 'RIT-D'); capital and operating cost proposals submitted to regulators; the strategic acquisition of land, property and easements by regulated businesses; and the roll-out of communications technology across networks.
-Tom has also developed handbooks and provided training on the principles to be applied in undertaking these assessments more generally.
+Tom has pioneered ‘best practice’ developments in economic evaluations of energy and water efficiency policies and the regulatory investment tests for electricity transmission and distribution, known as the ‘RIT-T’ and ‘RIT-D’.
+He has also applied these techniques to capital and operating expenditure proposals submitted to regulators, the strategic acquisition of land, property and easements by regulated businesses, and the roll-out of communications technology across networks.
+Tom also provides training on the principles to be applied in undertaking complex economic assessments.